-- 5.2 Pursuant to APES 305 Terms of Engagement, a Member in Public Practice is required to document and communicate the Terms of Engagement. - 5.3 Where a Member in Public Practice provides Outsourced Services and the Member in turn subcontracts part of the service to another service provider, the Member is encouraged to disclose details of these arrangements in the Outsourcing Agreement with the Client.
-SC53
+- 5.1 Pursuant to APES 305 Terms of Engagement, a Member in Public Practice is required to document and communicate the Terms of Engagement. - 5.2 Where a Member in Public Practice provides Outsourced Services and the Member subcontracts part of the service the Member should disclose details of these arrangements in the Outsourcing Agreement with the Client. - 5.3 Where a Member in Public Practice provides Outsourced Services the Member should consider including the matters noted in paragraph 5.5 in the Outsourcing Agreement.

-Members utilising Outsourced Services